ja88a/vrfs-go-merkletree/README.md

 The Verifiable Remote File Storage service aims at checking the consistency of remotely stored files, uploaded as part of a fileset, then downloaded individually.

-Files are verified as untampered on client side, based on the retrieved files' hash, the known MerkleTree root hash of the corresponding fileset and the MerkleTree proofs provided by the service, computed and indexed when the fileset was uploaded.
+Files are verified as untampered on client side, based on the retrieved files' hash, the known MerkleTree root hash of the corresponding fileset and the MerkleTree proofs provided by the service for each file, computed and indexed when the fileset is uploaded.

+### Technical Components

 This is the mono-repository for the Go-based implementation of 2 backend services and 1 client CLI.

-### Tech Components

 3 main components are implemented: